LaravelArab/docs/passport.md

         require('./components/passport/PersonalAccessTokens.vue')
     );

-After registering the components, make sure to run `npm run dev` to recompile your assets.
+After registering the components, make sure to run `gulp` to recompile your assets.
 Once you have recompiled your assets, you may drop the components into one of your application's templates to get started creating clients and personal access tokens:

     <passport-clients></passport-clients>
     <passport-authorized-clients></passport-authorized-clients>